 “Take off your boots and throw them up the bank,” the man repeated.
 Someone objected in the background, a young woman, but the man on the phone hushed her.

 Nio stayed silent in frustration.
-But the client waited, undeterred.
+But the young man waited, undeterred.
 She looked up.
 The black cord that rose from the phone joined the cluster of wires atop a nearby pole but broke away immediately and angled off on its own into the neighborhood.
 Closed circuit.
-The man on the other end covered the receiver to mute it.
-But he did it imperfectly, and Nio heard faint voices.
+Scratching sounds indicated the receiver on the other end had been covered to mute I, but only imperfectly.
+Nio heard faint voices.
 Arguing.
-She could only catch a few words, but it was clear the subject was her—specifically, her boots.
+She could only catch a few words, but it was clear she was the subject—or rather, her boots.

 She kicked off her half-laced hiking boots one at a time.
 They turned end over end in the air and landed with a crunch in the snow of the adjacent bank.
 Her bright multicolored striped socks were thin, and her toes curled involuntarily over ice.
 The cold shot immediately up her legs to her spine, and she shivered.